Strategic Plan draft

 Student success is at the center of this effort, so student voice is crucial.
 The DOE teamed with Oceanit and Adult Friends for Youth on a design thinking exercise to deep dive into how students would design schools:

-April-June: Statewide focus groups, interviews, online survey, and broad community input to define student success and how to support it.
+focus groups, interviews, online survey (1,429 responses), and broad community input to define student success and how to support it.

 June-August: Synthesize feedback for comprehensive report, draft of key concepts.
 (Print Report |

-community meetings to gather input on objectives and strategies to ensure they support the updated definition of student success, survey to gather input on the same for staff success and successful systems of support.
+August-September: DOE/BOE community meetings to gather input on objectives and strategies to ensure they support the updated definition of student success, and a survey (1,144 responses) to gather input on strategies and objectives to support goals for staff success and successful systems of support.

 October: Draft of Strategic Plan presented to Board, public comment period begins.